This is a definitive guide about Initial Public Offering (IPO)

-Raise capital is the main advantage of IPO.
-Through going to the public, a company can get new investors who are willing to invest their money into the company.
+Raising capital is the main advantage of IPO.
+By going public, a company can get new investors who are willing to invest their money into the company.

 This increase the company’s ability to raise a large amount of money from the marketplace

 The following are the disadvantage of an IPO